FreeCAD/FreeCAD/BUILD_OSX.md

 The above command will grab the latest git source of FreeCAD and output the build process to the terminal.

-> ⏲ On my MacBookPro 2013 late model it takes ~ 60 minutes to build FreeCAD from source.
+> NOTE: On a MacBookPro 2013 late model it takes ~60 minutes to build FreeCAD from source.

 After the _make_ and _make install_ process completes it should be possible to launch FreeCAD from any directory using a terminal with the below commands,